FoundrySpatial/northcoastwater-calculations/README.md

 2. Through a postgresSQL stored procedure - these are stored in the database

 See the `stored_procedures` section below for more information about stored procedures.

-## Documentation

-The Documentation included in the tool is included here for reference and context about any calculations performed.
-This documentation can be a useful first step in viewing the functionality and can be a touchstone when viewing code as to the "bigger picture" of what the code is trying to accomplish.

 ## Stored Procedures